apache/pulsar/site2/docs/concepts-messaging.md

 consumer.acknowledge(message);
 ```

-If you want a more flexible redelivery strategy, a better way is to use the **redelivery backoff mechanism**.
-You can redeliver messages with different delays by setting the number of times the messages are retried.
+To redeliver messages with different delays, you can use the **redelivery backoff mechanism** by setting the number of retries to deliver the messages.
 Use the following API to enable `Negative Redelivery Backoff`.

 ```java